Azure/manage-azure-policy/README.md

 ```
 For deploying policies or initiatives at a management group level, the azure login action should have input `allow-no-subscriptions` set to true.

+Manage Azure Policy Action is supported for the Azure public cloud as well as Azure government clouds ('AzureUSGovernment' or 'AzureChinaCloud') and Azure Stack ('AzureStack') Hub.
+Before running this action, login to the respective Azure Cloud  using [Azure Login](https://github.com/Azure/login) by setting appropriate value for the `environment` parameter.

 # Quickstart Video Tutorials: